nikitavoloboev/data/docs/programming-languages/go/go-libraries/go-libraries.md

 - [gomodguard](https://github.com/ryancurrah/gomodguard) - Allow and block list linter for direct Go module dependencies.
 - [libc - Porting libc from C to Go](https://github.com/goplus/libc)
 - [depu](https://github.com/kevwan/depu) - Tool to check available updates of dependent packages in go.mod.
+- [Copygen](https://github.com/switchupcb/copygen) - Go generator to copy values from type to type and fields from struct to struct (copier without reflection).
+Generate any code based on types.